Course Descriptions, Symbols, and Terms

 International Study Courses

-San Francisco State University provides the opportunity for students enrolled in the California State University International Programs to receive credit for special study or for subjects taken at universities abroad.
+San Francisco State provides the opportunity for students enrolled in the California State University International Programs to receive credit for special study or for subjects taken at universities abroad.
 For details of the program, consult the International Programs page.
 The numbers 292, 492, and 792 are used to designate lower-division, upper-division, and graduate levels, respectively.

 292 Projects in Study Abroad (subject to be designated by Overseas Resident Director, International Programs) (1-3)